 - A. In riverine situations, prior to the alteration or relocation of a watercourse, the applicant for such authorization shall notify the Wetlands Bureau of the New Hampshire Department of Environmental Services and submit copies of such notification to the Building Inspector, in addition to the copies required by RSA 482-A:3.
-Further, the applicant shall be required to submit copies of said notification to those adjacent communities as determined by the Building Inspector, including notice of all scheduled hearings before the Wetlands Bureau. - B. The applicant shall submit to the Building Inspector, certification provided by a registered professional engineer, assuring that the flood-carrying capacity of an altered or relocated watercourse can and will be maintained. - C. Along watercourses with a designated regulatory floodway, no encroachment, including fill, new construction, substantial improvements and other development, are allowed within the floodway unless it has been demonstrated though hydrologic and hydraulic analyses performed in accordance with standard engineering practices that the proposed encroachment would not result in anv increase in flood levels within the community during the base flood discharge - D. Until a Regulatory Floodway is designated along watercourses, no new construction, substantial improvements or other development (including fill) shall be permitted within Zone-AE on the FIRM, unless it is demonstrated that the cumulative effect of the proposed development, when combined with all other existing and anticipated development, will not increase the water surface elevation of the base flood more than one foot at any point within the community. - E. Recreational vehicles placed on sites within Zones A-and AE shall either be on the site for fewer than 180 consecutive days, be fully licensed and ready for highway use, meet all standards of Section 60.3(b)(1) of the National Flood Insurance Program Regulations and the elevation and anchoring requirements for manufactured homes in Paragraph C(6) of Section 60.3. - F. The Building Inspector shall obtain, review, and reasonably utilize any floodway data available from Federal, State, or other sources as criteria for requiring all development located in Zone A meet the following floodway requirement that no encroachments, including fill, new construction, substantial improvements, and other development are allowed within the floodway that would result in any increase in flood level within the community during the base flood discharge.
+Further, the applicant shall be required to submit copies of said notification to those adjacent communities as determined by the Building Inspector, including notice of all scheduled hearings before the Wetlands Bureau. - B. The applicant shall submit to the Building Inspector, certification provided by a registered professional engineer, assuring that the flood-carrying capacity of an altered or relocated watercourse can and will be maintained. - C. Along watercourses with a designated regulatory floodway, no encroachment, including fill, new construction, substantial improvements and other development, are allowed within the floodway unless it has been demonstrated though hydrologic and hydraulic analyses performed in accordance with standard engineering practices that the proposed encroachment would not result in any increase in flood levels within the community during the base flood discharge. - D. Until a Regulatory Floodway is designated along watercourses, no new construction, substantial improvements or other development (including fill) shall be permitted within Zone-AE on the FIRM, unless it is demonstrated that the cumulative effect of the proposed development, when combined with all other existing and anticipated development, will not increase the water surface elevation of the base flood more than one foot at any point within the community.

+- E. Recreational vehicles placed on sites within Zones A-and AE shall either be on the site for fewer than 180 consecutive days, be fully licensed, on wheels or jacking system, attached to the site only by quick disconnect type utilities and security devices, and have no permanently attached additions meet all standards of this ordinance and the elevation and anchoring requirements for manufactured homes in this ordinance. - F. The Building Inspector shall obtain, review, and reasonably utilize any floodway data available from Federal, State, or other sources as criteria for requiring all development located in Zone A meet the following floodway requirement that no encroachments, including fill, new construction, substantial improvements, and other development are allowed within the floodway that would result in any increase in flood level within the community during the base flood discharge.

-133-108 Determination of one-hundred-year flood elevation
+133-108 Determination of base flood elevation